Jamio lowcode nocode cloud platform

 OPENWORK INTELLECTUAL PROPERTY POLICY

-The present document contains the obligations of the subscriber (hereinafter referred to as Subscriber for brevity) of a contract for the supply/distribution of services, products, licenses, of Openwork srl, with registered office in Bari-Italy at via M. Partipilo 38, P.IVA 05252520720 (hereinafter referred to as Openwork) with regard to the protection of the IP Rights owned by Openwork, as well as the faculties which may be exercised, in this regard, by Openwork itself.Failure to comply with the provisions hereof shall result in the immediate termination of the rights granted by the above-mentioned contract (hereinafter referred to as the Contract for brevity).
+This document contains the obligations of the subscriber (hereinafter referred to as the Subscriber) to a contract for the supply/concession of services, products, licenses, and proprietary rights of Openwork srl, with registered office in Bari, Italy, at Via M. Partipilo 38, VAT number 05252520720 (hereinafter referred to as Openwork), regarding the protection of IP Rights owned by Openwork, as well as the powers that Openwork may exercise in this regard.

 2. Definitions